GlacioHack/geoutils/doc/source/pointcloud_class.md

 pc
 ```

+See {ref}`core-downsampling` to reduce point cloud density when opening or plotting, including how GeoUtils selects
+deterministic point samples.

 ## Create from arrays or tuples

 A {class}`~geoutils.PointCloud` is created from three 1D arrays, from a Nx3 or 3xN array, or from an iterable of 3-tuples by calling the class